Strategies and skills of Jeopardy! champions: Wagering strategies

 Champions scour the board for the Daily Doubles.
 There is one in the Jeopardy! round and two in Double Jeopardy! round.
 They are most often located in rows 3–5 but can appear anywhere.
 Researcher Nathan Yau created a complete statistical chart and found that the fourth row is "prime Daily Double territory", with different good and bad areas in the rows and columns.
 Daily Doubles were "almost never in the top two rows".

 Statistics show significant beneficial effects for simply finding a Daily Double.
 They show that contestants "who don't land on the Daily Double at all have the lowest chance of winning...[and their] chance of winning increases with the number of Daily Doubles" they find.
 Those who answer correctly have an even bigger chance of winning the game.

-Champions bet as much as possible for categories they know well, but in a manner that won't lose the game if they're wrong.
-That means they sometimes place very small bets for categories they know little about: When Arthur Chu "came across a Daily Double in a category he knew nothing about — "The Sports Hall of Fame" for instance" — he only bet $5, the lowest amount a contestant can wager in a Daily Double.
+Champions bet as much as possible for categories they know well, but in a manner that avoids losing the game if they are wrong.
+That means they sometimes place very small bets for categories they know little about: When Arthur Chu "came across a Daily Double in a category he knew nothing about — 'The Sports Hall of Fame' for instance" — he only bet $5, the lowest amount a contestant can wager in a Daily Double.
 When he then answered the sports question incorrectly his loss was minimal and he also stole a potential chance for his competitors (who might have more sports knowledge) to make a substantial gain.

 Even if one guesses wrong on a Daily Double, it blocks others from getting a chance to answer.
 Statistics show that "While contestants who answer correctly have the best odds, even a wrong answer to a Daily Double appears better than no Daily Double."